 In addition to signing bills passed by Congress into law, the president can also issue executive orders, which direct how existing laws are interpreted and enforced.
 In an executive order, the president must identify whether the order is based on the U.S. Constitution or a law.

 Executive orders are recorded in the Federal Register and considered binding, but they are subject to legal review and the federal courts can knock them down.
 This is another way the system of checks and balances can function.

 Virtually every president back to George Washington has made use of the executive order.
 (The only president not to sign one was William Henry Harrison, who died after just one month in office.)
 Partly due to his extended tenure in the Oval Office, Franklin D. Roosevelt holds the records for most executive orders, with 3,721.

-Some of the most notable executive orders issued over the years include Abraham Lincoln’s suspension of habeas corpus during the Civil War (1861), and his Emancipation Proclamation (1863); FDR’s New Deal, which created the Civil Works Administration and other federal programs (1933), and his internment of Japanese-Americans during World War II (1942); and Dwight D. Eisenhower’s sending of federal troops to integrate schools in Little Rock, Arkansas (1957).
+Some of the most notable executive orders issued over the years include Abraham Lincoln’s suspension of habeas corpus during the Civil War (1861) and his Emancipation Proclamation (1863); FDR’s New Deal, which created the Civil Works Administration and other federal programs (1933), but was followed by his internment of Japanese-Americans during World War II (1942); and Dwight D. Eisenhower’s sending of federal troops to integrate schools in Little Rock, Arkansas (1957).

 The Executive Branch, WhiteHouse.gov.

 Executive Branch, USA.gov.